 You also won't have to have your luggage with you on the train journeys meaning that you can travel light, plus you can also react to the weather.

-You can also be spontaneous and book last minute tickets at the station, because using an Explore Wales pass won't save you money.
+You can also be spontaneous and book last minute tickets at the station, or from the conductors on the train.

 If you want to explore both north and mid Wales basing yourself in the charming city of Bangor is a good choice.